 McCoy probably won’t see much playing time this season at linebacker due to the starters ahead of him, but should see extensive time on special teams.
 McCoy has good potential, and with his athletic ability and great speed, he could develop into a solid starting player like Dekoda Watson has become.
 He was taught by one of the Bucs’ greatest defensive minds, Monte Kiffin so he has the education and the tools needed to become a name for the Bucs in the years to come.

-Topics: Rico Mccoy
+Tags: Rico Mccoy